 The purpose of securities markets regulation is to promote an efficient and fair securities market.

 In Ireland, the legal framework for securities markets regulation is based closely on EU law and a number of EU Directives – the Prospectus Directive, the Market Abuse Directive, the Transparency Directive and the Markets in Financial Instruments Directive – have been transposed into Irish law.
+The Short Selling Regulations and Regulation 648/2012 on OTC Derivatives, Central Counterparties and Trade Repositories ("EMIR") are also directly applicable in Ireland.

 The Central Bank of Ireland has been appointed competent authority for most of this law.